smplynithin/DevOps-Notes/SN-Revision/db-oracle-devops-guide.md

 ---

-## Level 4 — Real Interview Scenarios (practice these out loud)
+## Level 4 — Real Interview Scenarios (with answers)

-1. "Production DB session is stuck — walk me through it."
+**1. "Production DB session is stuck — walk me through it."**
+Check app symptoms → confirm DB connectivity → query active sessions → check for blocking sessions → identify the blocking SID + SQL_ID → check how long it's held the lock and whether the transaction is committed → share evidence with the DBA → get approval before any kill → monitor recovery after action.

-2. "Application is unable to connect to Oracle — what do you check?"
+**2. "Application is unable to connect to Oracle — what do you check?"**
+Network path (security groups/firewall, VPN, DNS) → DB listener status → max connections limit reached? → credentials/wallet expiry → connection pool exhausted on app side → DB itself up and accepting connections.
+Isolate whether it's network, auth, or DB-capacity before assuming DB is "down."

-3. "Queries suddenly became slow — how do you approach it?"
+**3. "Queries suddenly became slow — how do you approach it?"**
+Layer it: app response time → DB CPU/memory → active/waiting/blocking sessions → long-running queries → wait events → execution plan for the specific slow query (index used vs full table scan) → recent data growth or stats not updated.
+Don't jump straight to "add an index."

-4. "One query is blocking 50 sessions — what's your action?"
+**4. "One query is blocking 50 sessions — what's your action?"**
+Identify the blocking SID via `v$session.blocking_session`, pull its SQL_ID and runtime, confirm if it's an uncommitted transaction, check business impact (how critical, how long), then escalate to the DBA/app owner with that evidence rather than killing it unilaterally.

-5. "DB CPU is at 100% — where do you look?"
+**5. "DB CPU is at 100% — where do you look?"**
+Top SQL by CPU usage, number of concurrent sessions, any runaway/looping query, recent deployment or batch job running, missing indexes causing full scans, and whether it's one bad query vs genuine load increase (may need scaling, not just tuning).

-6. "Connection pool is exhausted — what's happening and what do you check?"
+**6. "Connection pool is exhausted — what's happening and what do you check?"**
+App is opening more connections than the pool allows, or connections aren't being released (leak, long-held transactions, slow queries holding connections).
+Check pool config (max size, timeout), app logs for connection leak patterns, and whether DB-side max_connections is also a ceiling.

-7. "Application is getting a DB timeout — how do you isolate app vs DB vs network?"
+**7. "Application is getting a DB timeout — how do you isolate app vs DB vs network?"**
+Check network latency/connectivity independently (ping/telnet to DB port), check DB-side session/wait events at that exact time, check app-side pool and thread behavior.
+If DB shows no load and network is clean, the issue is likely app-side config (timeout set too low, pool misconfigured).

-8. "How do you work with the DBA during an incident?"
+**8. "How do you work with the DBA during an incident?"**
+You gather and hand off evidence — not raw complaints.
+Bad: "DB is slow, please check."
+Good: "SID 101 has been blocking 15 sessions for 30 minutes, SQL_ID is X, here's the session/machine/program info."
+You investigate and narrow it down; the DBA takes the DB-internal action.

 ---